Benjamin Lebert

 Benjamin Lebert (born 9 January 1982) is a German writer.
 He was born in Freiburg.
 His first novel, Crazy, was published when Lebert was only 16 years old.
-The international bestseller about a handicapped teenage rebel has been licensed to 33 nations and was made into a feature film by Hans-Christian Schmid (see here), and has drawn comparisons to Jerome Salinger's Catcher in the Rye.
+The international bestseller about a handicapped teenage rebel has been licensed to 33 nations and was made into a feature film by Hans-Christian Schmid (see here), and has drawn comparisons to J.D.
+Salinger's Catcher in the Rye.
 In 2003, Lebert published a second novel, Der Vogel ist ein Rabe (The Bird Is a Raven).